Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 If you’re looking for a diamond, we recommend finding one that’s eye clean—meaning you can’t see blemishes and inclusions with the naked eye.
 Depending on the Carat weight, this generally means opting for a VS1 or VS2 Clarity grade.
 While you could choose a higher Clarity grade, you’ll be paying for a feature that will go unnoticed.
-By selecting an eye clean diamond, like this VS2 Cushion Cut, you’ll have a stone that looks practically perfect to the naked eye.
+By selecting an eye clean diamond, you’ll have a stone that looks practically perfect to the naked eye.

 When it comes to Diamond Color, we recommend finding a diamond that appears white in relation to its setting.
-Based on your Diamond Shape and the type of setting, we generally recommend looking for a diamond in the G to I range, like this stunning Princess Cut halo ring.
+Based on your Diamond Shape and the type of setting, we generally recommend looking for a diamond in the G to I range, like this stunning Princess Cut halo ring from James Allen.
 Cubic zirconia is considered colorless because it’s manufactured that way.
 These synthetic stones, however, often reflect an orange-tinted light, which is another clear indicator that it’s not a real diamond.

 Cubic zirconia is a real, man-made gemstone.
 It’s a crystalline form of zirconium dioxide that’s hard and colorless.
 But cubic zirconia should not be considered a diamond under any scenario by both experts and non-experts.
 For many reasons—from chemical properties to brilliance and color—the two stones are entirely different.

 Diamonds are naturally found, formed of the hardest material, and possess extraordinary beauty.
 Cubic zirconia is lab-created.
 The stones lack brilliance and lasting beauty.